Top 15 online proofing tools for faster feedback

 Online proofing software helps your team share files, collect clear feedback, and get approvals faster.
 It allows you to take control of your review process, so you can spend less time managing feedback and more time creating amazing work.

-Filestage is an online proofing software that helps you share, discuss, and approve all your files, all in one place.
-It offers agencies and marketing teams a better way to manage projects, add contextual comments directly on files, compare versions side-by-side, and follow structured review workflows, reducing lengthy email chains and revision cycles.
+Filestage offers teams a better way to manage creative projects, add contextual comments directly on files, compare versions side-by-side, and follow structured review and approval processes.

-Advanced security features, AI-assisted reviews, and robust markup tools make it ideal if your team creates high volumes of content or has a complex creative review process.
+Advanced security features, custom workflows, AI-assisted reviews, and robust markup tools make it ideal for teams that create high volumes of content or have a complex creative review process.
+Both internal and external reviewers can upload files, so your team can scale your creative operations without worrying about extra costs.

 Here’s how it works: